maximebj/agb.plugin/readme.txt

 = 1.8.3 (22/01/2019) =

 Big update with a few new features but a lot of fixes.
 I've heard you on wp.org and Github!
+Thanks for your support.

 * French translation up to date
 * New: Code Block now supports plain text (Thanks to ronisbr)